Istituto Giannina Gaslini: History

 The first management experience was of a consortium.
 Gaslini wanted to involve local, administrative, and scientific institutions in the start of activities, thus he formed a consortium which he will have dissolved in 1946, assuming the administration of the Institute until 1960, when the first board of directors was settled.
 In 1949, Gerolamo Gaslini gave away all his possessions, making them flow into the homonymous foundation.
 The task of the Gaslini Foundation was to support over time the research and training of the Institute and to create a unitary organization in which experience, knowledge, and research would have found a ground for application.
 Gaslini, indeed, established the obligation for all healthcare professionals to carry out scientific research activities which, together with the use of modern techniques and machinery, would have kept the cultural infrastructure of the Institute always up-to-date.

 From that moment, the Gaslini Institute became the common home of all pediatricians in Italy.

 In 1956, thanks to the excellent research activity, the Giannina Gaslini Institute was recognized as IRCCS (Istituto di Ricovero e Cura a Carattere Scientifico) by the Ministry of Health.
 It was the first Italian pediatric hospital to have ever obtained this recognition.

 In 1964 Gerolamo Gaslini died and the presidency of the Foundation was assumed by his daughter Germana until 1981.

-Today the Gaslini Institute presents itself as a perfect combination of two essential elements: the Institute and the Foundation.
-The two institutions mutually provide each other, even remaining distinct.
-This guarantee system allowed the institute to achieve the best goals and to acquire prestige on a national and international level.
+The Gaslini Institute remains separate from the Foundation.